 2. Template for Environmental Impact Statement

-The [required] recommended format and contents for an Environmental Impact Statement is outlined below.
+[]The required contents and recommended format for an Environmental Impact Statement is outlined below.
 It is intended to provide the International Seabed Authority, its member States and other stakeholders with unambiguous documentation of the potential Environmental Effects based on the Best Available Scientific Evidence, Best Environmental Practices, and Best Available Techniques, and Good Industry Practice on which the Authority can base its decision, and any subsequent approval that may be granted.
 Further detail for each section is provided following the overview.

 This document is a template and does not provide details of methodology or thresholds that may be resource- and site-specific.
-These methodologies and thresholds may also change over time in according to, for example, development of new technologies, ornew scientific data, and will be developed as Standards and Guidelines to support the regulations.
+These methodologies and thresholds may also change over time in according to, for example, development of new technologies, new scientific data or new knowledge, and will be developed as Standards and Guidelines to support the regulations.

 Contents